Chart of Accounts

 Creating a New Account

-1. Click New Account
+1. Click Add Account

 2. Select the Account Type first - BeeKeeper will auto-fill the next available account code for that type (rounded to the nearest 10)